atomind-ai/mlip-arena/.github/README.md

 ### From source

 > [!CAUTION]
-> We recommand to start from clean virtual environment due to the compatibility issues between multiple popular MLIPs.
-We provide one script installation script using uv for minimal package conflicts and fast installation!
+> We recommend clean build in a new virtual environment due to the compatibility issues between multiple popular MLIPs.
+We provide a single installation script using `uv` for minimal package conflicts and fast installation!

 **Linux**